puskarpeter/frinxio.github.io/frinx-uniresource/architecture/readme.md

 order: 2
 ---

-# UniResource Architecture
+# Resource Manager architecture

-Following diagram outlines the high level architecture of UniResource.
+Following diagram outlines the high level architecture of Resource Manager.

 ![Architecture](rm_arch.png)

-User authentication and authorization as well as user and tenant management is outside of UniResource.
-UniResource is typically deployed behind an api-gateway that handles authentication and authorization relying on an external Identity Managmenet system.
+User authentication and authorization as well as user and tenant management is outside of Resource Manager.
+Resource Manager is typically deployed behind an api-gateway that handles authentication and authorization relying on an external Identity Managmenet system.

-The only aspect of tenancy management that needs to be handled by UniResource is: per tenant database creation and removal.
+The only aspect of tenancy management that needs to be handled by Resource Manager is: per tenant database creation and removal.
 Each tenant has its own database in database server.

 ## Technology stack

-This section provides details on intended technologies to develop UniResource with.
+This section provides details on intended technologies to develop Resource Manager with.

-UniResource will rely on technologies used by the Inventory project currently residing at: <https://github.com/facebookincubator/magma>
+Resource Manager will rely on technologies used by the Inventory project currently residing at: <https://github.com/facebookincubator/magma>
 since both projects are similar and have similar requirements.